Microbreweries in France: Hidden Gem Breweries Most Travellers Never Find

 - France’s craft beer scene, or ‘bière artisanale,’ is growing, offering a delightful alternative to wine for travelers.

-- Discovering hidden gem breweries France microbrewery requires looking beyond typical tourist areas, often found in vibrant neighborhoods like Paris’s 11th arrondissement.
+- Discovering hidden gem breweries in France requires looking beyond typical tourist areas, often found in vibrant neighborhoods like Paris’s 11th arrondissement.

 - Bottle shops and even natural wine bars can surprise you with excellent craft beer selections, acting as unexpected treasure troves.